Elias-Prog-IT/Javascript-HTML-CSS-Assignments/README.md

 # Javascript, HTML and CSS Assignments
-This is a repository for all the Javascript, HTML and CSS I have done, through different Universities, and freestanding courses.
+This repository is for all the Javascript, HTML, and CSS assignments that I have done through different Universities and freestanding courses.